Rich Buhler

 Rich Buhler (July 17, 1946 - May 7, 2012) was an American evangelical Christian radio talk show host, writer, and pastor.
 He held honorary doctorates from Biola University and Trinity College of Graduate Studies.
-He is best known for his radio talk show, Talk from the Heart.
+He is best known for his radio show, Talk from the Heart.
 He created www.truthorfiction.com.
 He died May 7, 2012, of causes relating to pancreatic cancer.

 Career

 Journalism and radio

-Buhler worked for the on-campus radio while attending Biola University.
-After graduating at age 17, he got his first job as an office assistant at KFWB in Los Angeles.
+Buhler worked for the on-campus radio station while attending Biola University.
+After graduating at age 17, he got his first job, as an office assistant at KFWB in Los Angeles.
 He worked his way up to the position of journalist and eventually news editor.

 Ministry

 Buhler was pastor of a Foursquare Christian church for nine years.

 Talk show host

-In 1981, he left the full-time ministry to start a radio talk show called Talk From the Heart on KBRT.
-He pitched the show to the station owner Don Crawford and, when no other suitable host could be found, became the host himself.
+In 1981, he left the full-time ministry to start a radio show called Talk From the Heart on KBRT.
+He pitched the show to station owner Don Crawford and, when no other suitable host could be found, became the host himself.
 The show was syndicated all over the US and some of Canada.

 Buhler wrote several books during this time and was an in-demand speaker at conferences, retreats, churches, and organizations.

 He retired from full-time radio in 1996 but returned briefly in 2008.